-Xin Peng is a doctoral candidate in Cinema and Media Studies at the University of Washington, Seattle.
-She works on the intersection of interwar American film history, media archaeology, and critical race theories.
-Her dissertation examines the ways in which racial or orientalist thinking informed and even constituted the early theorization of the ontology of cinema, development of media technologies, and formation of cinematic aesthetics.
-Her essay, "When East Meets East: Racial Performance, Ornamentalism, and Voice in Daughter of the Dragon (1931)," won the 2020 Transnational Cinemas Scholarly Interest Group Graduate Essay Award at the Society for Cinema and Media Studies (SCMS).
-She is the recipient of Elizabeth Kerr Macfarlane Endowed Scholarship in 2020-21.
-Her works can be seen in the Women Film Pioneers Project (https://wfpp.columbia.edu/pioneer/yan-shanshan/) and New Review of Film and Television Studies.
+Xin Peng is a Ph.D. candidate in Cinema and Media Studies at the University of Washington, Seattle.
+Her dissertation examines the ways in which racial and orientalist thinking informed the development and conception of media technologies in the interwar period of American cinema.
+She is the winner of the 2020 Transnational Cinemas Scholarly Interest Group Graduate Essay Award at the Society for Cinema and Media Studies and the 2021 Nancy C.M.
+Hartsock Prize for Best Graduate Paper in Feminist Theory.
+She is the 2021-22 graduate research fellow of the Society of Scholars at the Walter Chapin Simpson Center for the Humanities, and recipient of Elizabeth Kerr Macfarlane Endowed Scholarship and Joff Hanauer for Excellence in Western Civilization Graduate Fellowship in 2020-21.
+Her work appears or is forthcoming in Screen, Camera Obscura: Feminism, Culture, and Media Studies, the Women Film Pioneers Project, and New Review of Film and Television Studies.

 - Xin Peng awarded the Macfarlane Scholarship - May 18, 2020

 - Xin Peng's essay wins Graduate Essay Award - March 5, 2020